jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/99 - leftovers.md

 Techvolution will show you how to become a player god.
 And we must, because only when we take hold of the levers of power will we win the game and live happy lives again.
 I mean, imagine education was more natural for everyone!

 But imaginations aren't reality.
 To live in the beautiful Internet Age, we must fight our nemesis, Darth Blockbuster.

+## Backpage

+"_People are angry, man!
+Most people's lives suck...Even if like the economy is doing better, the vast majority of people aren't doing what they want to do with their lives._" Joe Rogan, November 2019.

+Do you think the beloved comedian and podcaster is right?
+Are people angry?
+Are your friends and family?
+Are you?

+Let me approach the question differently.
+Are you happy?
+I'm not asking if you're comfortable or "happy enough."
+Do you jump out of bed every morning, are you respected at your job, are your bills paid up.
+And most importantly, do you think your kids will inherit a better life.

+On the surface, North Americans have luxurious homes, full employment, and stable politics.
+On the inside, our middle-class deals with boring jobs, growing debts, horrible commutes, and mindless bureaucracies.
+Our lives do often suck.
+It's made so much worse because, unlike our ancestors, we're also watching our society decline.
+Everyday bad trends get worse, like drug epidemics, crumbling infrastructure, antisocial behavior, political hatred, and climate change.

+Luckily, we have free politics, so we can vote for government solutions and regulations.
+We've tried giving Left-wing and Right-wing the levers of power.
+But no matter which we choose, Main Street keeps getting unhappier.

+Living happy lives isn't an unrealistic fairytale.
+In fact, it's a sign of a healthy society.
+The truth is neither Left or Right ideologies' can help us.
+They're based in the Industrial Age when government regulations or free-market economics were our only levers of power.
+Today, these levers aren't strong enough to solve our problems.
+If no rule allows traffic jams, how can a new one open-up our roads?
+Ask yourself how many corporate boardrooms want their employees to be financially independent—so how is more corporate employment the best way to secure our livelihoods?

+And, now we have a worldwide pandemic.
+A terrible disease is actually searching the world for human hosts.
+And despite generations of loyally marching and voting for Left/Right politics, Main Street's only levers of power are reading the news, searching store shelves, and not much else.

+We could be doing so much better.
+We've been in the Internet Age since 1970.
+With digital technology, we can create amazing tools that put power in our hands.
+We can eliminate nasty commutes, liberate us from boring jobs, and yes, deal with horrible pandemics with knowledge and skill instead of fear and loathing.

+There is a strong Industrial Age establishment.
+They've been holding Internet Age upgrades back out of pure self-interest.
+But they aren't the biggest obstacle to a better life.
+Because, like when printing presses, telescopes, and muskets were invented, the biggest roadblock to our evolution is finding a new philosophy.
+Only a new way of thinking makes people realize their best option isn't demanding the establishment treat them better.
+It's the self-realization holding modern levers of power is their only salvation.

+Here is our new philosophy.
+Its big lesson is this.
+The middle-class must grab hold of apps, computers, and the internet to solve our problems now.
+If we don't, we'll soon be suffering something much worse than unhappiness and scary pandemics.
+There's only so much longer we can keep running our civilization on old—ideological—fumes.